Mortgage related questions

 What’s life insurance with increasing cover?

 With our Life Insurance Plan with increasing cover, the level of cover increases annually in line with the Consumer Price Index (CPI), a recognised measure of inflation, and your premiums will also increase annually to reflect this.
-The maximum amount your cover can increase by is 10%, and your premiums could increase by a maximum of 15%¹.
+The maximum amount your cover can increase by is 10%, and your premiums could increase by a maximum of 15%.
 If you choose not to accept the increase, or if the CPI doesn't increase, your cover and premiums will stay the same.
+If premiums stop, the cover will end.

 When should I get life insurance?